Colombia men's national water polo team

 The Colombia men's national water polo team is the representative for Colombia in international men's water polo.

-The team won the silver medal at the 2018 South American Games.
+The team won the silver medal at the 2010 South American Games and the gold medal at the 2018 Central American and Caribbean Games, defeating Cuba 12–10 in the final.

+Colombia has also won gold at the Bolivarian Games on three occasions: 2013, 2017, and 2022.